neurobin/rnm/README.md

 `-ifl`               | Index field length.
 Non occupied field will be filled with index field fillers (set with `-iff`). iff is set to the character `0` by default.
 `-iff`               | Not occupied field in index will be filled with a character which is set by this option.
 `-ifp`               | Index is a floating point decimal value.
 This sets the precision.
 `-ns/f`              | Name string file.
-File containing name string (one per line). `-nsf /hist/` i.e a value passed `/hist/` as Name string file, will try to take the file from history.
+File containing name string (one per line). `-ns/f /hist/` i.e a value passed `/hist/` as Name string file, will try to take the file from history.
 `-ns/fn`             | Name String file.
 This takes a null terminated *Name String* file, i.e filenames are terminated by null character (`\0`) instead of new line (`\n`).
 `-l`, `-sl`          | Start Line number in name string file.
 `-lv`, `-slv`        | Same as `-l` or `-sl`, except line number will be decremented in each iteration.